sukshithapulijala/sql/project_final.md

 **Data Models In NoSQL**

-There are 4 types of data models in NoSQL.
+There are 4 types of data models in NoSQL[24].

 **Key-value store:** Uses key value pairs to store the data in the database.
 Keys must be unique, and values can be of any data type including URLs.
 Key length varies from database to database.
 The size of the key is significant here, as a long key can cause execution issues though too short a key can cause coherence issues.
 Key-value database models are useful for Ecommerce.
 Examples are Oracle NoSQL database and Redis.